Norbert515/flutter_list_drag_and_drop/README.md

 - Works with different sized items
 - material like behaviour

-## What's missing
+## What's coming next

-- Smooth animations
+- Smoother animations
-- A ready to use API
-- Bugfixes
+- Support for horizontal lists

+If you encounter feel free to open an issue.
+Pull request are also welcome.